Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 Joan Sutherland Theatre is the second biggest venue at Sydney Opera House.

-It has 1507 seats which are laid out in three sections – stalls, circle, and box.
+It has 1507 seats laid out in three sections – stalls, circle, and box.

 The performance-friendly layout helps you get a good view wherever you sit, but then some seats are better than the others.